 |solo without (solo brez or brez talona)||80||play alone; no cards from the talon; win at least 36 card points; no bonuses|

 |open beggar (odprti berač)||90||play alone; take no tricks; declarer's cards are exposed; no bonuses|

 |colour valat without (barvni valat brez)||125||play alone; no cards from the talon; taroks are not trumps; win all tricks; no bonuses|

 |valat without (valat brez)||500||play alone; no cards from the talon; win all tricks; no bonuses|

 In the above table "difference" is the difference between the card points taken and 35, rounded to the nearest 5 points.

 Bonuses are additional ways of winning game points in the "normal" contracts (three, two, one, solo three, solo two, solo one).
 Most bonuses can be scored without prior announcement, or can be announced in advance for a double score.
-Just the scores and brief descriptions are given here; further details of bonuses are explained later.
+The scores and brief descriptions are in the table below; further details of bonuses are explained later.